 We continue to explore new revenue opportunities in addition to the leased parking funding, century bond funding, and current affinity contracts.
-We continue to focus on our financial investment strategies, streamlining activities and procurement strategies in order to maximize the funding available to advance our goals of Teaching and Learning, Research and Innovation, Outreach and Engagement, and Resource Stewardship
+We continue to focus on our financial investment strategies, streamlining activities and procurement strategies in streamining activities and procurement strategies in order to maximize the funding available to advance our goals of Teaching and Learning, Research and Innovation, Outreach and Engagement, and Resource Stewardship.

 In fiscal year 2013 we invested \$483 million into our long-term investment pool as a result of leasing our parking operations to a third party.
-From investment yield, we expect to distribute \$20-25 million per year to be used to fund faculty initiatives and research, transportation and sustainability, scholarships and invest in our university Arts District.
+From the investment yield, we expect to distribute \$20-25 million per year to be used to fund faculty initiatives and research, transportation and sustainability, scholarships and invest in our university Arts District.